 Better yet, as the iPad mini 3 is basically the same tablet with added Touch ID you hardly miss out on anything by buying this older model, though you do miss out on the power-boost found in the iPad mini 4.

 Still, with a brilliant screen, a stunning design and quite a lot of power the iPad mini 2 is difficult to beat at this price point.
-It looks, feels and performs like something far more expensive.
+It looks, feels and performs like something far more expensive making it our favorite budget tablet you can buy in 2017.

 Read the full review: Apple iPad mini 2